openbmc/docs/cheatsheet.md

 Looking for a way to compile your programs for 'ARM' but you happen to be running on a 'PPC' or 'x86' system?
 You can build the sdk receive a fakeroot environment.
 ```
 $ bitbake -c populate_sdk obmc-phosphor-image

-$ ./tmp/deploy/sdk/openbmc-phosphor-glibc-x86_64-obmc-phosphor-image-armv5e-toolchain-2.1.sh
+$ ./tmp/deploy/sdk/oecore-x86_64-arm1176jzs-toolchain-nodistro.0.sh
 ```
 Follow the prompts.
+You can enter target directory for SDK (`default: /usr/local/oecore-x86_64`).
-After it has been installed the default to setup your env will be similar to this command
+After it has been installed to the default path, you can also setup your env with this command
 ```
-. /opt/openbmc-phosphor/2.1/environment-setup-armv5e-openbmc-linux-gnueabi
+. /usr/local/oecore-x86_64/environment-setup-armv6-openbmc-linux-gnueabi
 ```

 ## Rebuilds & Reconfiguration